papuga2000/wM-Bus-Gateway/README.md

      2. Open [`http://192.168.4.1`](http://192.168.4.1) in your web browser
      3. Enter your Wi-Fi credentials and click **Save**.
    - **🔵 via Improv BLE:**
-     1. Open [improv-wifi.com](https://www.improv-wifi.com/) with a device and browser supporting Bluetooth Low Energy (BLE), e.g. a mobile phone with Google Chrome or Edge.
+     1. Open [Web Tools](https://iotlabs.pl/tools) with a device and browser supporting Bluetooth Low Energy (BLE), e.g. a mobile phone with Google Chrome or Edge.
-     2. Click **Connect device to Wi-Fi** in the `Improv via BLE` section.
+     2. Click **Connect** in the `Improv via BLE` section.
      3. Select your device from the list.
      4. Follow the instructions to connect the device to your Wi-Fi network.
    - **🟠 via Improv Serial:**
      1. Connect the device to your computer using a USB cable.
-     2. Open [improv-wifi.com](https://www.improv-wifi.com/) with your computer and a browser supporting Web Serial API (e.g. Google Chrome or Edge).
+     2. Open [Web Tools](https://iotlabs.pl/tools) with your computer and a browser supporting Web Serial API (e.g. Google Chrome or Edge).
-     3. Click **Connect device to Wi-Fi** in the `Improv via Serial` section.
+     3. Click **Connect** in the `Improv via Serial` section.
      4. Select your device from the list.
      5. Follow the instructions to connect the device to your Wi-Fi network.
 3. When your device switches to the selected network (the currently connected network name is shown on a dedicated display page), go to the **ESPHome Dashboard** where you should see a newly discovered device and click the **Take Control** button.